jwbensley/rpsl-exclude-members/README.md

 # draft-bensley-rpsl-exclude-members

-This repo contains the working draft text.
+This repo contains the working text of the draft.
 The [Markdown](draft/draft-bensley-rpsl-exclude-members.md) file is the authoritative source.

+The document is written using [kramdown-rfc](https://github.com/cabo/kramdown-rfc).

+## Preview

+Preview the HTML version by visiting the following URL: <https://htmlpreview.github.io/?https://github.com/jwbensley/rpsl-exclude-members/blob/main/draft/draft-bensley-rpsl-exclude-members.html>

 ## Editing